dmyneni98/iOS-fitness/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* Login to an account they have and log out
+- [x] Login to an account they have and log out
-* A scroll scroll screen
+- [x] A feed scroll screen
-* A weekly
+- [ ] A weekly scroll screen

 **Optional Nice-to-have Stories**

-* Scrolling timeline
+- [x] Scrolling timeline
-* Sharing between users
+- [ ] Sharing between users
-* Integration with calendars
+- [ ] Integration with calendars

 ### 2. Screen Archetypes

 * Login screen
-   * Ability to login
+Ability to login
-   * Ability to logout
+Ability to logout
-* Timeline view
+Timeline view
-   * Scroll through the videos
+Scroll through the videos
-   * Get videos from other sources
+Get videos from other sources
 * Weekly view
-   * Saved a video to a specific day
+Saved a video to a specific day

 ### 3. Navigation